sunnypilot/sunnypilot/docs/ford_joint_control_trial.md

 # Coordinated C0/C1 steering trial (v24)

 This default-off trial turns the normal action-derived desired steering angle into a jointly selected C0/C1 pair.
 It estimates the held fields and curvature filter of an older Ford PSCM and chooses one command whose predicted next-update error is no worse than a C1-anchored alternative.
-Among those candidates it minimizes error over the complete return to the steady pair, including the filter tail.
+Among those candidates it scores a short action-trend forecast followed by the complete return to its steady pair, including the filter tail.
 It does not retain a future command plan or classify turns into maneuver states.

 The later [residual wheel-angle trim](ford_joint_centering_trim.md) adds a small, bounded integral correction around this nominal encoder.
 The original validation below describes the earlier versions; the trim has separate validation and is not gainless.

+## 0.10-second action-trend preview

+The coordinated trial now extrapolates the existing filtered requested-angle rate for 0.10 seconds, then assumes that target holds.
+This changes allocation planning; the action-derived steering target itself is unchanged.
+Each forecast point uses the current inverse conversion, acceleration allowance and bounded/quantized C0/C1 mapping.
+Speed and measurement-driven states remain fixed within the forecast.
+The current-target immediate-error inequality is retained.
+The 0.10-second duration is a tuning parameter, not a firmware constant or additional model steerDelay.

+The preview is included under the existing default-off coordinated-controller toggle; there is no new setting.
+Master-off still selects upstream Ford.
+Diagnostics add `target_preview_seconds`, `target_preview_delta` (unclipped extrapolated angle change, degrees), and `target_preview_limited` (forecast curvature clipped by the acceleration allowance).
+Disengagement resets the requested-rate history as before.

+Frozen replays compared 0, 0.05, 0.10 and 0.15 seconds across routes 17c, 172, 177, 166 and 16a: 438,519 updates per variant through the real adapter and CAN packer.
+Under the nominal older-firmware model, the selected 0.10-second candidate changes internal-target MAE from 53.53 to 50.45 degrees and 33.00 to 30.36 degrees on two roundabout entries, and 8.00 to 4.94 degrees on the good unwind.
+Estimated release threshold crossings occur 19–152 ms earlier.
+These are internal target estimates with recorded vehicle motion frozen, not new wheel trajectories.

+This candidate did **not** pass every offline reject check.
+In an older raw-yaw sensitivity rocking window, periodic tracking-error amplitude increases from 4.94 to 5.90 degrees peak-to-peak; a calibrated-yaw route-172 bookmark increases from 0.694 to 0.815 degrees.
+Whole-route averages improve, but local oscillation and response-rate sensitivity regressions remain.
+The user explicitly selected implementation and push of the 0.10-second candidate after reviewing this tradeoff.
+No road improvement or closed-loop stability is established.
+The report is `pscm-trend-preview.html`; local research artifacts are under `.cache/ford_trend_preview`.

+Numerical checks compare the native score with an independent 1,600-tick forward calculation, preserve exact zero-preview/zero-trend behavior, and exercise timing jitter, duplicate timestamps, abrupt reversals, inactivity, touches, and PSCM override/denial through the real sender.
+Production exactly reproduces all 438,519 command/observer updates of the tested 0.10-second replay tapes.
+All 611 focused controller/settings tests pass, as do Ruff, diff checks and the native library's real SConscript build.
+No comma-device timing is claimed.

 ## Select and revert